BPM: Busting Barriers to Intelligent Automation (Part 1)

 Appian: In what way?

-Ward-Dutton: If we look back just 5 or 10 years, there was some very sophisticated BPM and integration technology available to automate things like financial processing in banks, or provisioning of service in telecom networks, for example.
+Ward-Dutton: If we look back just 5 or 10 years, there was some very sophisticated BPM software and integration technology available to automate things like financial processing in banks, or provisioning of service in telecom networks, for example.

 These were big, hairy, challenges with lots of value associated with them.

 “But what’s happened more recently is that new tactics and technologies have become available that enable us to automate more kinds of work.”

 That’s fundamentally what intelligent automation is about—without getting too specific.

 It’s basically about barriers to entry coming down, because it’s cheaper to automate things.